 All of the Common Units offered hereby may be issued from time to time by the Partnership in connection with the Partnership's acquisition of other businesses, properties or securities in business combination transactions.
 See "Plan of Distribution."
 The Partnership is from time to time engaged in ongoing discussions with respect to acquisitions, and expects to continue to pursue such acquisition opportunities actively.
-As of the date of this Prospectus, the Partnership does not have any agreements with respect to any material acquisitions but is involved in ongoing discussions with several companies and is continuing to assess these and other acquisition opportunities.
+As of the date of this Prospectus, the Partnership does not have any agreements with respect to any material pending acquisitions but is involved in ongoing discussions with several companies with respect to acquisitions that would not be individually material but could be material if all of such acquisitions were completed and aggregated.
+The Partnership is continuing to assess these and other acquisition opportunities.